RyCYS/capstone-cybersecurity-app/Capstone-app/README.md

 ## Description

-This platform provides a series of training modules covering fundamental cybersecurity concepts like social engineering, secure browsing, password management, and more.
+This platform provides a series of engaging training modules covering fundamental cybersecurity concepts like social engineering, secure browsing, password management, and more.
 Users progress through modules, complete quizzes, and receive a unique certificate ID upon completion of all modules.
-The application features persistent progress tracking and a dark mode option for user preference.
+The application features persistent progress tracking, a dark mode option, and a user-friendly interface designed for effective learning.

 ## Features

-*   **Interactive Training Modules:** Engaging content covering key cybersecurity areas.
+*   **Interactive & Engaging Training Modules:** Content covering key cybersecurity areas, designed to be informative and accessible.
 *   **Quizzes:** Test understanding at the end of each module (60% required to pass).
 *   **Progress Tracking:** Completed modules are saved locally (`localStorage`).
 *   **Certificate Generation:** Unique ID generated upon completion of all modules.